git-Pqrd/learnpython.today/config/blogs/markdowns/how_many_months.md

 # How Long Does It Take to Learn Python?
-Insights from the Experts

 ## Introduction